CodingAbdullah/Polygon-Wallet-Dashboard/README.md

 **The link to the deployed site is here.** Note that the backend endpoints will be served using the **same** EC2 instance used to serve the backend endpoints for the main **Dashboard** project.

 This was done for cost-effectiveness and efficiency.
-One server holding all the endpoints.
+One server holding all the endpoints. **This is also the final dashboard for this project, more features to the main and L2s could be added in the future.**

 <br />